martinklepsch/perun-guide/README.md

   about whatever you want.
 If you'd like to add a blog to your new site or are just curious how that would work
   [check out the Blog Guide][blog-guide].
+- Sometimes instead of texts you want to have a page rendering other kinds of data.
+A list of colleagues and and pictures of their faces for instance.
+Markdown is not ideal for these use cases.
+To learn what you can do in these case [check out the Beyond-Markdown Guide][beyond-md-guide].
 - You now have a website, great!
 But it's not on the internet and so you can't show it to any of your friends.
 To learn more about how to deploy your website [check out the Deployment Guide][deploy-guide].